ssilayi/2021-009-04-GMU-ORC-Python-HPC/index.md

   that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>
+{% endcomment %}

 {% comment %}
 For online workshops, the section below provides:
 - installation instructions for the Zoom client
 - recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing

 If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html`